Charlotte Wessels

-Johanna Charlotte Wessels (born 13 May 1987) is a Dutch singer and songwriter.
-She is best known as the former lead vocalist for the symphonic metal band Delain.
+Johanna Charlotte Wessels (born 13 May 1987) is a Dutch musician, best known as the former lead vocalist for the symphonic metal band Delain.

+Wessels met Martijn Westerholt in 2004, and was invited to restart Delain in 2005 when it originally was a studio project, becoming the lead vocalist of the band until her departure from the band in 2021.
+Shortly after she left Delain, she started her solo career that same year with the release of her debut solo album, Tales from Six Feet Under, which was released in September.
+The following year, she released Tales from Six Feet Under, Vol. II, a follow-up to her debut in October.
+In 2024, Wessels released her third solo album, The Obsession, in September.

 Background

 Wessels has been trained in both jazz singing and classical singing.
 She was first trained in jazz, but later, her instructor suggested classical singing to her.
 However, Wessels has stated that she found classical training to be very restrictive, and so she likes to do something "in between the classical and the jazz stuff, and if you look at classical music with high vocal lines, then you kind of get to gothic very soon!"

 Career

 To Elysium (2000–2005)

 She joined a gothic metal band named To Elysium around the age of fifteen or sixteen.
 She mentioned in an interview that her parents had to sign a contract because she was still underage.